panopticoncentral/notes-on-cps/building.md

 # Building

-The `IBuildProject` interface is exposed as part of the services of a `ConfiguredProject`.
-It allows callers to:
+The `IBuildProject` and `IBuildProjectInternal` interfaces are exposed as part of the services of a `ConfiguredProject`.
+They allow callers to:

 * Request a build for the project.
 * Subscribe to a block that contains design-time build properties.